the-blundell-lab/TETRIS-seq/README.md

 # TETRIS-seq
 This repository contains the code for ‘TETRIS-seq’ as described/ used in the manuscript manuscript **"Evolutionary dynamics in the decade preceding acute myeloid leukaemia"**.
 TETRIS-seq is a duplex error-corrected sequencing approach which incorporates 4 (‘Tetris’) key components: 1) AML/ clonal haematopoiesis SNV/indel detection, 2) genome-wide mCA detection, 3) AML-associated chromosomal rearrangement detection, 4) in silico noise correction for low frequency SNV calling.

+Code for the data analysis and Figure generation in the manuscript manuscript **"Evolutionary dynamics in the decade preceding acute myeloid leukaemia"** can be found here: https://github.com/the-blundell-lab/preAML_evolutionary_dynamics/blob/main/README.md

 ## TETRIS-seq computational workflow:
 The TETRIS-seq computational workflow (contained in this repository) consists of several key steps:
 1) Processing of SNV/ indel panel fastq files: